aaaronorg/art_aaaronorg/collections/_posts/2018-09-16-Sum-of-many-parts.md

 ---

-# Introduction: The sum of many parts
+# The sum of many parts

 To get a realistic representation of analogue watercolour takes many small ingredients that work together in unison.
 We also want to build a method of working that keeps out of our way as much as possible.
 I have separated my workflow into five main stages, the idea being that we will work through the stages linearly 1-5 resulting in a finished piece of artwork by the end.